TIMELESS MELODIES

 Don't let its tiny size fool you!
 The mosquito may be small, but it is the most dangerous creature for humans.

-Beyond being truly annoying, these insects can spread potentially lethal diseases with a simple bite.
-But don't worry, you just need to arm yourself with a good insect repellent to face this little villain.
+Beyond being annoying, these insects can spread potentially lethal diseases with a simple bite.
+But don't worry, you just need a good insect repellent to face this little villain.

 9